-Your brand’s health should be monitored regularly.
+You should monitor your brand’s health regularly.
 Conducting a brand audit is a great way to find out what’s working in your business and what’s not.
 If you are wondering how you can reach more customers or drive more sales, a brand audit might be the thing that you need.

 There are plenty of external companies that you can hire to handle this job.
 However, we know a more cost-effective way that we’ll show you right now.

 What Is a Brand Audit and Why does It Matter?

 A brand audit provides you with an accurate insight into a brand’s performance on the market.
 The main purpose of such evaluation is simple: to gain a fundamental understanding of where your brand stands and how it operates against competitors.

 In general, every brand has its own life cycle that can be divided into four stages: